The Story of the North | Canadian Brands | All Available Products in Canada | LatestFuels Recommends

 - D: Ready to drink.

-The short answer is no. None of the major brands that produce RTD products (Saturo, Soylent, YFood, Mana) and even give the opportunity to to buy in the US (Saturo and Soylent) ship to Canada.
+The short answer is no. None of the major brands that produce RTD products; even those that you can buy in the US (Saturo and Soylent) ship to Canada.
 The only exceptions is Jimmyjoy’s Plenny Drink, for which you will have to pay very high shipping costs (because the shipping price varies according to the weight).

 The only solution would be to either cross the border and collect them from a postal service, like the aforementioned NYaddress, or to buy Soylent directly from the shops.
 Alternatively, you can ask a friend to buy either Saturo or Soylent Drink and ship them to you, but because they are going to be heavy, it will end up being very expensive.